nephylum/DS-Unit-3-Sprint-1-Software-Engineering/challenge.md

   improve this situation?

 Answer both of these questions (baseline ~5 sentences) here in text.
+The most important part of code reviews, in my opinion, are standardizing code to a more uniform style, by expressing style changes and optimizations.
+Having feedback can help improve a codes functionality and readability.
+Containers also help in a similar manner.
+Having an environment independent of other complicating factors makes reproduction easier and more accurate.
+Users of a container don't need to worry about conflicting libraries or operating systems to set their environment as the same as the initial author intended.

 ### Part 8 - Turn it in!